josephC45/url_shortner/frontend/url-shortener-frontend/README.md

 # URL Shortener Frontend – Vue.js

 This is the frontend application for the URL Shortener project.
-Built using Vue.js, it provides users with a clean and responsive interface to shorten URLs and view redirects.
+It provides users with a clean and responsive interface to create an account, login, shorten URLs, and see the last 10 globally created Urls.

 ---

 ## Features
 - Account creation and Login Forms
-- Input long URLs and generate shortened links
+- Input long URLs and generate shortened URLs
-- Redirect via shortened URLs
+- View last 10 globally generated shortened URLs
 - Simple and clean UI
 - Axios-powered API communication